Clemapfel/jluna/docs/manual.md

 Once again, `unsafe` is very close to the C-API, 1% being far below 5%.

 `jluna::Array` is obviously slower.
-However, unlike we've seen so far, it only incurs an overhead of 0.5x, compared to the 1x - 2x overhead of previous sections.
-This is, despite `jluna::Array` being a proxy.
-This shows how much more optimized `jluna::Array` is when compared to regular proxies benchmarked before.
+However, unlike what we've seen so far, it only incurs an overhead of 0.5x, compared to the 1x - 2x overhead of previous sections.
+This is, despite `jluna::Array` being also a proxy, showing how much more optimized `jluna::Array` is than a regular proxy.

 Whether 0.5x overhead is acceptable, depends on the user and application.
 What is out of the question, though, is that `jluna::Array` offers a very safe and convenient way of interacting with data of any size, type or dimensionality.
 When we resort to the `unsafe` library, we incur the huge risk inherent to handling raw memory.
 Sometimes, this risk is a necessary one, however.